Women’s coffee has a positive impact on the planet, and you can help

 To give you an idea: land and property can form up to 75% of a nation’s wealth.
 Ironically, 75% of the world’s population cannot prove they own the land they live or work.
-In fact, 90% of Africa’s land is still completely undocumented.
-It tells us exactly how big the problem we are facing is, and women are the first affected by this matter.
+90% of Africa’s land is still wholly undocumented.
+It tells us exactly how big our problem is, and women are the first affected by this matter.

 The impact of owning land for women coffee growers has a ripple impact

-Women owning property has an effect on reducing domestic violence, but also on humanity as a whole.
+Women owning property affects reducing domestic violence, but also on humanity as a whole.
 Women invest 90% of their income in their immediate families.
 And when women own property, they tend to have more power in the house and better access to food.
 And finally, there’s a visible better outcome for their children.

 Women tend to be better managers of financial resources

 I mean, women, historically have been better managers of financial resources and they make a lot of the decisions in the household anyway as to where the money goes on what’s needed in the family.

 There’s more work to be done to break the barriers to have women be brave enough to take some steps and, for example, have their own bank accounts.
 But also reinvest in separate projects that might be more beneficial to their households.

 It is shocking to learn that more than 1.3 billion women on the planet don’t have a bank account.
 It is roughly 30% of the world’s women population.